Table of Contents

 The seeds were sometimes used in gourd shells to make rattles.
 You can kind of imagine how soft that might sound.

-I dropped one corm in the ground in a shady, damp area of my lot and it has come up faithfully every spring without any tending.
+In the wild, I’ve found patches of this pepper turnip in the swamp and in ditches along sideroads – moist shady spots are preferred.
+I dropped one corm that was given to me in the ground in a shady, damp area of my lot and it has come up faithfully every spring without any tending.
 It could be like a backwoods crocus if we all start propagating it.

 The berries are poisonous and the whole plant is acrid.

 The juice of the berries can irritate the skin.

 Even handling the roots can cause a reaction for people with sensitive skin.

 1) Most medicinal herbs, if edible, are meant to be eaten in moderation, even sparingly.
 Some require extra preparation.

 2) People can be allergic or sensitive to nearly any plant; try new herbs one at a time at your own risk.